-If a player specifically requests advice on a game feature during play, his or her question may be addressed only by a Tournament Official, and answered only in terms of whether or not the machine is functioning correctly.
+If a player specifically requests advice on a game feature during play, their question may be addressed only by a Tournament Official, and answered only in terms of whether or not the machine is functioning correctly.
 Informing player 1 too many or too few games have been entered into the machine will not be penalized as coaching.